National History Day

 divider

-This year's National History Day theme is "Turning Points in History."
+This year's National History Day theme is “Rights and Responsibilities.”

-That list covers a lot of possible historical research topics!
-To help students get started, NHD has made helpful booklets and videos with guidance on the theme, selecting a topic, and competition rules.
+These are profound questions!
+To help students get started, NHD offers useful booklets and videos that provide guidance on the theme, topic selection, and competition rules.